solyarisoftware/Olivier-Messiaen-Modes/README.md

-# Olivier-Messiaen-Modes (Work In Progress)
+# Olivier-Messiaen-Modes
-I created this repo to share my .reascale to enable in [REAPER](https://www.reaper.fm/) DAW the Olivier Messiaen's Modes of limited transposition.
+I created this repo to share my [Olivier-Messiaen-Modes.reascale](Olivier-Messiaen-Modes.reascale) to enable the Olivier Messiaen's Modes of limited transposition in [REAPER](https://www.reaper.fm/) DAW.

 ![](screenshot.PNG)

 ## Olivier Messiaen's Modes of Limited Transposition: Structural Overview

 | Mode    | Intervals in Semitones       | Number of Notes | Number of Transpositions | Number of Modes (Shifts) | Description |